grafana/loki/docs/sources/design-documents/2020-01-Ordering-Constraint-Removal.md

 - Ingesting logs from a cloud function without feeling pressured to add high cardinality labels like invocation_id to avoid out of order errors.
 - Ingesting logs from other agents/mechanisms that don’t take into account Loki’s ordering constraint.
 For instance, fluent{d,bit} variants may batch and retry writes independently of other batches, causing unpredictable log loss via out of order errors.
-- Importing old data and new data concurrently.

 Many of these illustrate the adversity between _ordering_ and _cardinality_.
 In addition to enabling some previously difficult/impossible use cases, removing the ordering constraint lets us avoid potential conflict between these two concepts and helps incentivize good practice in the form of fewer useful labels.